 Master of Music from North Park University

 Onella started singing at a young age, and loves performing Baroque music, opera and jazz around Chicago and her hometown in Sri Lanka.
 She loves teaching and believes an enthusiastic and encouraging music environment helps build confidence and progress.
-Students looking for a playful, goal-oriented, and supportive environment thrive in her studio, whether the lessons are for singing or speech.
+Students looking for a playful, goal-oriented, and supportive environment thrive in her studio.

 Why do you sing?